4. Share data

 The catalogue entry

-From the catalogue entry, other people can download or order data, depending on what accessibility level you’ve entered in your data description in DORIS.
-Most data and related documentation can be downloaded directly in the SND catalogue.
-When data cannot be openly accessible (for instance, if they contain special category data with personal information), we still recommend that you make the documentation visible, such as variable lists and technical reports.
+From the catalogue entry, other people can download or request access to the data, depending on what accessibility level you’ve entered in your data description in DORIS.
+Most data and related documentation can be downloaded directly in the SND research data catalogue.
+When data cannot be openly accessible (for instance, if they contain special category data with personal information), we still recommend that you make the documentation visible, for example variable lists and technical reports.

 If you want to change or update something in the catalogue entry after it’s been published, you can do so in DORIS.
 There you can edit information, upload new versions of data, or add more datasets.
 You can also update the catalogue entry as new publications that are based on the data material are published.
 If you for some reason want to remove data material or completely delete the catalogue entry, this can also be done in DORIS.